// THE IMAGINATION THIEF — Literary Fiction with a touch of Magical Realism and a dusting of Horror

 (thankless roles and buttock-clenching performances)

 This footage that I’ve called Those New York ’Nineties (residing in the top-menu called “Film & TV Acting”) is just for fun—a frisky little soufflé laying no claim to profundity, presented for moral instruction.
 My presence in all these 115 items of footage, including my acting in the 64 items of film/TV on this page, probably adds up to something like one full B-movie’s worth of performance in total.
 A general introduction and an insufficient apology for Those New York ’Nineties as a whole is here.
-(See also my pages at the Internet Movie Database and the Oz TV Wiki.)
+See also:

 (See video here.) (read more…)